 Tool for Quora Marketing

 While trying to promote my other project, Votre, I reached for Quora as a marketing channel.
-As I wasn’t an expert on Quora Marketing, I started reading up on the subject.
+As I wasn’t an expert in Quora Marketing, I started reading up on the subject.
 I figured out that a question’s stats are very decisive for an answer’s success.
 Some people on the web suggest that one should create spreadsheets with questions and their stats.
 “What a great opportunity for automation”, I thought.

 After creating a small Quora scraper, I thought that bundling the thing up as a web app wouldn’t be too much additional work 😂.

 I wasn’t sure whether people would be interested in such a product, so I started writing about my journey on Medium in my Zero to MVP in 30 Days Series.
 I made some attempts to validate my idea, but in hindsight, I should have been a bit harder on myself.
+The product never got enough traction, so I shut it down in 2019.
+Even in 2022 people still contact me about wanting to use it.

 If you want to know more about my journey, you can find a lot about it to read on Medium.
 I’m very glad that I wrote openly about my project, as it didn’t only drive a lot of traffic, but also helped me reflect on the project, and gain a lot of feedback and motivation.